-If you don’t really mind getting a bit wet, grab an umbrella and head to any old town.
-They are perfect places for a walk.
+If you don’t mind getting a bit wet, grab an umbrella and head to any old town.
+They are the perfect places for a walk.

 The old town of Rethymnon is another gorgeous place to visit on a rainy day.
 Rethymnon has a fairly central position on the island, so it’s easy to reach from any other city in Crete where you might be staying.

-You can walk along the little Venetian port, explore the city skyline from the Fortezza, or enjoy a cup of hot chocolate and tase delicious sweets, such as loukoumades or freshly baked bougatsa.
+You can walk along the little Venetian port, explore the city skyline from the Fortezza, or enjoy a cup of hot chocolate and taste delicious sweets, such as loukoumades or freshly baked bougatsa.

-In Rethymnon, there are several museums you can visit, including the Archaeological Museum of Rethymnon, the Paleontology Museum, or the Museum of Contemporary Art of Crete.
+In Rethymnon, there are several museums you can visit, including the Archaeological Museum of Rethymnon, the Paleontology Museum, and the Museum of Contemporary Art of Crete.

-It doesn’t really matter if you’re visiting Crete with kids or not, the aquarium is fun and entertaining for everyone.
-The venue gives you the opportunity to have a close-up look at the marine world of the Mediterranean.
+It doesn’t matter if you’re visiting Crete with kids or not, the aquarium is fun and entertaining for everyone.
+The venue allows you to have a close-up look at the marine world of the Mediterranean.

-You can marvel at big sharks, spectacular octopus, jellyfish, seahorses, and so much more.
+You can marvel at octopuses, jellyfish, seahorses, and so much more.
 The aquarium offers a unique chance to learn about the underwater Cretan scenes.

 Exhibits: Playing with the Light, Open Sea, Travelling to the Tropics, Coastal Areas, The Aquarium Beyond the Glass!